heptarch/heptarch.github.io/hacker/intro.md

 <i>Look how wonderful this is.
 I bet you didn’t believe this could be true.</i>
 </span>

-<p> What if, instead of hacking inkjet printers, campus buildings, or
-bitmaps, we hack *the universe itself*?
+What if, instead of hacking inkjet printers, campus buildings, or bitmaps, we hack *the universe itself*?
 If, like Feynman, we piddle around with wobbling plates and see where it leads us?
 That is the goal of this book.
 We will play seriously, and develop high-leverage, low-tech hacks